ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-04-how-to-prioritize-tasks-of-a-software-development-project.md

 1. Find **factors**, that influence the goal, for example, stakeholders, market, corporate goals, risk level, opportunities, efforts/budget estimation etc. The factors can be either positive or negative in terms of their contribution to the goal.
 2. Set up a **scale** for each factor.
 The scale can be discrete or continuous.
 For example, estimated time in hours, stakeholders value in scale 1, 2, 3, 4, 5 from the minimum to the maximum importance etc.
 3. Create a **formula** for the criterion value using the factors.
 The criterion should be a function of factors.
 You can simply use the multiplication of positive factors divided by the multiplication of negative factors.
-Or you can use more complex functional dependencies if you know the mathematical properties of the factors you’ve chosen.
+Or you can use more complex functional dependencies if you know the mathematical properties of the factors you've chosen.

 So, we can represent the diagram above with the details for the criterion development.